Ashfield Giants: History

+Plans to build a speedway track at Saracen Park began to take hold in October 1948.
+Shortly afterwards it was announced by the Speedway Control Board that the disbanded Newcastle Diamonds would form a new team at the stadium.

-The original Giants team were the majority of the Newcastle Diamonds team of 1948.
-Tuesday nights 1949 to 1951 were "Giants Night" and arguably their most famous rider was Ken Le Breton, known as 'The White Ghost'.
+The original Giants team were the majority of the former Newcastle side and Tuesday nights from 1949 to 1951 were "Giants Night".
+Arguably their most famous rider was Ken Le Breton, known as 'The White Ghost'.
 Ken (real name Francis) was the star man in his white painted leathers and led the Giants 1949 and 1950.
-Ken was the first of three Scottish-based riders to compete in a Final of the World Championship (1949).
+Ken was the first of three Scottish-based riders to compete in a final of the Speedway World Championship in (1949).
 Sadly, he was killed in a track crash in his native Australia in early 1951; this prompted massive scenes of public grief at the stadium.

-Co-promoters Johnnie Hoskins and Norrie Isbister presided over a colourful team with a rider in red leathers - Aussie Merv Harding, a rider in blue leathers - Aussie Keith Gurtner and a rider who rode in yellow and black - Scotsman Willie (the wasp) Wilson.
-Eric Liddell joined the fun with silver leathers.
+Co-promoters Johnnie Hoskins and Norrie Isbister presided over a colourful team with a rider in red leathers - Aussie Merv Harding, a rider in blue leathers - another Australian Keith Gurtner and a rider who rode in yellow and black - Scotsman Willie (the wasp) Wilson.
+Even the reserve rider Eric Liddell joined the fun with silver leathers.
 All this in a time when most riders wore the standard black leathers.
 The team finished 11th in their inaugural 1949 Speedway National League Division Two season and then finished 11th, 8th and 7th respectively during the next three seasons.

-The Giants were never very successful and the change of race night to a Saturday in 1952 saw a significant decline.
-Norrie Isbister soldiered on in 1953 but could not prevent the demise of the Giants.
+The Giants failed to compete for silverware (except in the smaller Scottish Cup competition) and the change of race night to a Saturday in 1952 saw a significant decline.
+The Giants were disbanded at the end of the 1952 season, Hoskins left to promote at Belle Vue Aces and captain Willie Wilson followed.
+Promoter Norrie Isbister continued to arrange individual meetings during 1953.

-A greyhound racing track replaced the shale for many years before speedway returned in 1999, with Saracen Park now the home of both the Glasgow Tigers speedway team and Ashfield F. C.
+A greyhound racing track replaced the shale from 1956 to 1999 before speedway returned to Saracen Park in 1999, with the Glasgow Tigers speedway team.